ESX Host Unresponsiveness and VM Inaccessibility Due to Storage Latency or Fabric Issues

 Cause

-This issue typically occurs when high system latency or storage-related delays impact the responsiveness of the ESXi management service, hostd.
+This issue typically occurs when high system latency or storage-related delays impact the responsiveness of the ESX management service, hostd.
 As a result, the host becomes unresponsive to management operations while still appearing connected in vCenter.
 Contributing factors may include:

 • Storage array performance degradation